 It might strike you as a little strange, but there are certain household items that Parisians can get greatly attached to.
-Or at least expats in Paris who are used to “a certain way of doing things”.
+Or at least expats who move here and who are used to “a certain way of doing things”.

 It occurred to me that there are certain appliances that I am so used to now in Paris, that I never really paid attention to before in Canada.
 It is not that we don’t have them in North America, it is just that they are a bit different.
 And I mean beyond the 220 voltage.

 Now these are not just restricted to Paris, this will be the case in other large cities across France as well.
 But with Paris apartments being as small as they are, these quirks are more pronounced here.

 Most Parisian apartments don’t have gas lines installed due to the risk of a fire hazard.
 And since electricity can be expensive, quick induction stoves are the only way to go.
 You would be hard-pressed to find any other type of stove at your local French appliance store.

 I can’t tell you how many pots and pans I’ve had to throw out since they simply don’t work on the induction stove.
 Who remembers to check this before buying a pan!?